Do I need planning permission for re-roofing?

 It is not normally necessary to apply for planning permission to re-roof a house, or to retrofit rooflights or skylights.
 The development rules allow for roof alterations subject to the following limits and conditions:

-The requirements above are detailed in Schedule 2, Part 1, Class C of the The Town and Country Planning (General Permitted Development) (England) Order 2015.
+The requirements above are a just a few examples taken from those detailed in Schedule 2, Part 1, Class C of the The Town and Country Planning (General Permitted Development) (England) Order 2015.

 Although planning permission is typically not required, it is more likely that Building Regulation approval will be needed.
 Link to ‘Do I need to apply for building regulations for re-roofing’.